-2019 was the final year of the monitoring program planned as part of BC Hydro's Water Use Plan.
-Data collected from 2001 to 2019 suggested some changes that coincided with the change in flow regime, including lower body condition of Bull Trout and suckers, increased abundance of suckers, and an upstream shift in the distribution of several species.
-However, the observational study design makes it difficult to conclude whether the flow regime was the cause of these changes, or merely happened at the same time.
-Regarding the effectiveness of the minimum flow in increasing the abundance and diversity of fishes in the MCR, there was no evidence of increased abundance of fishes in the MCR after the flow regime, with the exception of the increase in sucker density from 2011 to 2015.
+There was a change in spatial distribution of some fish species that corresponded with the change in flow regime.
+For Bull Trout, Mountain Whitefish, Rainbow Trout, and sucker species, there was an upstream shift in distribution after the flow regime change.

+There was no evidence of increased abundance of fish after the flow regime change, with the exception of the increase in sucker density from 2011 to 2015.
 Estimates of species richness and evenness were either stable or decreased after the flow regime change, which does not suggest increased diversity of fish due to the new flow regime.
-The upstream shift in distribution in years after the flow regime may indicate increased abundance and diversity of fishes in the part of the MCR closest to Revelstoke Dam, but it remains uncertain if this change was caused by the change in flow regime or other factors.
-This uncertainty could be reduced by a eliminating the minimum flow in random years.
+The upstream shift in distribution of some species in years after the flow regime change may indicate increased habitat usage or habitat suitability in the part of the MCR closest to Revelstoke Dam.
+Due to limitations of the observational study design (e.g. no control site), it remains uncertain if the observed changes were caused by the new flow regime or happened to occur at the same time.